Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Introduction

-Equipped with the proposed GREW, the unconstrained gait recognition problem is deeply investigated.
-Firstly, representative appearance-based and model-based baselines are performed on the GREW, which indicates a lot of room for improvement.
-For example, top-performed GaitSet \cite{xxx} obtains 46.28\% Rank-1 accuracy on the GREW \texttt{test} set, while it scores more than 80\% on the CASIA-B and OU-MVLP.
-With the distractor set, gait recognition in the wild would become more challenging, while the best model scores only 41.97\% Rank-1.
-Secondly, the influence of the data scale is explored, including the number of training identities and gallery size.
-Increasing training subjects consistently boosts the performance, while large-scale test set with distractor is still very difficult for CNN-based recognizer.
-Thirdly, performance on different attributes (gender, age group, carrying, and dressing) is reported, which gives in-depth analysis results.
-Lastly, we validate the effectiveness of the GREW for pre-training.
-Fine-tuning models pre-trained on the GREW shows superior performance for cross-dataset gait recognition.
+With the proposed GREW benchmark and SPOSGait baseline, the unconstrained gait recognition problem is deeply investigated.
+Firstly, representative appearance-based and model-based approaches are performed on the GREW, which indicates a lot of room for improvement.
+With the distractor set, gait recognition in the wild would become more challenging.
+Meanwhile, SPOSGait achieves state-of-the-art performance on the GREW benchmark, outperforming existing approaches by a large margin.
+Then, the influence of the data scale is explored, including the number of training identities and gallery size.
+Increasing training subjects consistently boosts the performance, while the large-scale test set with distractors is still difficult for CNN-based recognizer.
+Lastly, performances on different attributes (gender, age group, carrying, and dressing) are reported, which gives in-depth analysis results.

-The main contributions can be summarized as follows: \begin{tight_itemize} \item A large-scale benchmark is constructed for the research community towards gait recognition in the wild.
+The main contributions can be summarized as follows: \begin{tight_itemize} \item A large-scale benchmark is constructed for the research community toward gait recognition in the wild.
 The proposed GREW consists of 26K subjects and 128K sequences with rich attributes from flexible data streams, which makes it the first dataset for unconstrained gait recognition to the best of our knowledge.

 \item To constitute the GREW benchmark, we collect thousands of hours of streams from multiple cameras in open systems.
 With automatical pre-processing and tremendous manual identity annotations, there are more than 14M boxes that simultaneously provide silhouettes and human poses.
-Besides, we enrich the GREW by a distractor set with 233K sequences, making it more suitable for real-world applications.
+Besides, we enrich the GREW with a distractor set with 233K sequences, making it more suitable for real-world applications.

-\item Enabled by the new benchmark, we perform extensive gait recognition experiments and establish comprehensive baselines, including representative methods, scale influence, attributes analysis and pre-training.
+\item Enabled by the new benchmark, we perform extensive gait recognition experiments, including representative methods, scale influences, attributes analysis, and pre-training.
 Results indicate that the GREW is necessary and effective for gait recognition in the wild.
-Besides, recognizing unconstrained gait is a very challenging task for current SOTA approaches.
-Lastly, the proposed dataset can be employed as effective pre-training data for controlled gait recognition to achieve higher performance.
+Besides, recognizing unconstrained gait is a very challenging task for current approaches.